Taylor Walls Player Props: Rays vs. Pirates

 Taylor Walls At The Plate

-- Walls is batting .302 with three doubles, a triple, four home runs and nine walks.
+- Walls is batting .288 with three doubles, a triple, four home runs and 10 walks.

-- He has gone deep in three games this year (15.0%), leaving the park in 5.5% of his trips to the plate.
+- He has hit a long ball in 14.3% of his games this year, and 5.2% of his trips to the plate.

-- Walls has driven in a run in six games this year (30.0%), including two games with multiple runs batted in.
+- Walls has driven in a run in six games this season (28.6%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.